muthuishere/cfex-cli/README.md

-# Cloudflare Tunnel CLI Tool (cftun)
+# cfex - Cloudflare Exposer CLI

-A command-line tool for quickly creating and managing Cloudflare Tunnels.
-Create instant tunnels to expose your local services with HTTPS using Cloudflare.
+A secure command-line tool for exposing local development environments to the internet using Cloudflare's tunneling technology.
+Instantly create HTTPS endpoints for your local services without port forwarding or static IPs.

+## What is cfex?

+cfex (Cloudflare Exposer) simplifies the process of creating secure tunnels between your local development environment and the internet.
+It leverages Cloudflare's tunnel technology to:

+- Create instant HTTPS endpoints for local services
+- Share development work with clients or team members
+- Test webhooks on local applications
+- Access local development servers from any device
+- Bypass firewalls and NAT limitations securely

+All connections are end-to-end encrypted and don't require opening ports or configuring router settings.

 ## Platform Support